flysolomac/Neighborhood-Map/README.md

 ## Frontend Nanodegree Neighborhood Map Project

-Project 5 can be viewed:
+Project 5 can be viewed/run : http://flysolomac.github.io/Neighborhood-Map/

 Used Google Maps API and Yelp API in order to render neighboorhood map.
 Knockout framework was used to bind data while bootstrap was used to style page.